-By action of the State Board of Education on July 1, 1949, a new type of certification was defined to replace eventually the elementary and secondary certificates.
-Beginning September 1, 1951, a Qualifying General Certificate, renewable yearly for a maximum period of four years, will be issued by the Office of the Superintendent of Public Instruction, upon recommendation of Walla Walla College, to the graduates who have met specific certification requirements.
+By action of the State Board of Education on July 1, 1949, a new type of certification was defined to replace eventually the Elementary and Secondary certificates.
+Beginning September 1, 1951, a Provisional General Certificate, renewable yearly for a maximum period of four years, will be issued by the Office of the Superintendent of Public Instruction, upon recommendation of Walla Walla College, to the graduates who have met specific certification requirements.
 These requirements are ordinarily completed within the four-year period required for graduation.
-The General Certificate is not issued until the canditate has completed at least one year of teaching and an additional year of college.
+The Standard General Certificate is not issued until the candidate has completed at least one year of teaching and and additional year of college.
 However, the additional year of college may be taken in summer schools.
-This necessitates renewing the Qualifying General Certificate yearly for the required period.
-It is recommended that the fifth year of study be completed during a regular college year whenever possible.
-The annual bulletin may be consulted for the specific requirements for the General Certificate.
+This necessitates renewing the Provisional General Certificate yearly for the required period.
+It is recommended that the fifth year of study be compelted during a regular college year whenever possible.
+The annual bulletin may be consulted for the specific requirements for the Standard General Certificate.